quii/learn-go-with-tests/arrays/readme.md

 ## Refactor

-We had already refactored `Sum` and all we've done is change from arrays to slices so there's not a lot to do here but our tests could do with some love.
+We had already refactored `Sum` and all we've done is change from arrays to slices, so there's not a lot to do here.
+But our tests could do with some love...

 ```go
 func TestSum(t *testing.T) {